 - A bowl

 You can decorate hard-boiled or empty eggs.
-For my ombré Easter decoration, I used hard boiled eggs but this year I decided to blow out the eggs.
-Hard-boiled eggs are best when you want a sturdy egg for hiding and when you want to eat them when you’re done.
-Hard-boiled eggs should be stored in the refrigerator and even then will only last a week before you have to throw them out.
-If you want to keep your eggs for a long time and maybe even bring them out again next year, use empty eggs.
+For my ombré Easter decoration, I used hard-boiled eggs but this year I decided to blow out the eggs.
+Use hard-boiled eggs when you want a sturdy egg for hiding and when you want to eat them when you’re done (store them in the refrigerator).
+If you want to keep your eggs for a longer time and maybe even bring them out again next year, use empty eggs.

 How to blow out eggs